The Caucasus

 Day 2 - Gobustan

-Following breakfast, you will visit the ancient rock paintings of Gobustan (65km from Baku) which date back between 5,000 and 40,000 years.
+Following breakfast, you will visit the Ancient Rock Paintings of Gobustan, which date back between 5,000 and 40,000 years.
 This UNESCO Heritage Site is one of the major and most ancient museums of rock engravings in the world.
 The site covers three areas of a plateau of rocky boulders rising out of the semi-desert and boasts an outstanding collection of more than 6,000 rock engravings.
-The site also features the remains of inhabited caves, settlements and burials, all reflecting an intensive human use by the inhabitants of the area during the wet period that followed the last Ice Age, from the Upper Paleolithic to the Middle Ages.
+The site also features the remains of inhabited caves, settlements, and burials, all reflecting an intensive human use by the inhabitants of the area during the wet period that followed the last Ice Age, from the Upper Palaeolithic to the Middle Ages.

 Day 3 - Baku